polterguy/magic/QA.md

 1. Open the _"SQL"_ menu item.
 2. Select the _"babelfish.sql"_ saved file, execute it, and verify there are no errors showing up during execution.
-3. Verify that the _"babelfish"_ database automatically pops up in the _"Select database dropdown"_, *without* you having to refresh the page.
+3. Refresh the page, and verify you can find the _"babelfish"_ database in the _"Select database"_ dropdown.
 4. Type in `select * from languages` into the CodeMirror SQL editor and execute the SQL.
 Verify you get 5 items in the result afterwards.
 5. Click the _"Save"_ button, supply a name, and make sure you find the filename in the _"Select saved file"_ afterwards.
-This ensures that users can create SQL snippets, that they store for later use.
+This ensures that users can create SQL snippets that they store for later use.
 6. Select a database type you *do not have* on your current machine, make sure the Ajax spinner is showing, and that it takes a long time to execute, and that you get an error that makes sense when it finally finishes.
+7. Refresh the page.
-7. Make sure you selected the _"magic"_ database in the _"Select database"_ dropdown, and paste in the following into the SQL CodeMirror editor `select * from magic_version`.
+8. Make sure you selected the _"magic"_ database in the _"Select database"_ dropdown, and paste in the following into the SQL CodeMirror editor `select * from magic_version`.
 Verify it returns one column, with one row, being the same value as the _"backend version"_ number you get on the main landing page of Magic, as you click the _"Home"_ menu item.
-This ensures that the database version is the same as the backend version, and will be used in future releases to create database migration scripts, etc.
+This ensures that the database version is the same as the backend version, and will be used in future releases to create database migration scripts, etc. Notice, the numbers will be prefixed in the SQL result with leading zeros, to ensure 3 digits for each version entity.

 ## License